heather-fillerup-miller/hitchhikers-guide-life/README.md

 # The Hitchhikers Guide to Life

-This is my CS 361 Portfolio Assignment
+This is my CS 361 Portfolio Assignment.

 The Hitchhikers Guide to Life is a life coaching website designed to help people become better versions of themselves by creating and tracking health, fitness, spiritual and finance goals.